IAmJonoBo/Emperator/emperator_specs/Emperator_Master.md

 ## Minimal Config & Adoption

 - Emperator is mostly config-free aside from the contract.
-- Easy to install and run: `emperor apply`.
+- Easy to install and run: `emperator apply`.
 - Integrates with existing formats (OpenAPI, CUE, etc.).
 - Platform-agnostic: works on Linux, macOS, Windows, and with any VCS or editor supporting LSP.